Science at Corbridge First

 At Corbridge First, our provision is designed to develop a lifelong curiosity and interest in the sciences in all young learners.
 We aim to develop pupils natural excitement and inspire them to explore their scientific enquiry now and throughout their life.

-When planning for the science curriculum, we intend for pupils to have as many opportunities as possible to learn through a variety of scientific investigations.
-This will help equip them with with the tools to find out more about the world in which they live.
 As pupils progress through school, they will build upon and deepen their skills in working scientifically, scientific knowledge and become more competent and familiar in planning and carrying out fair and comparative tests.
 Pupils will learn how to make predictions, ask questions, investigate and explain through their scientific study.

 When designing our curriculum, we have sought to focus on 3 main areas: